Skip to main content

 A tenancy that ceases to be security cannot regain security in the future.

 A fixed term secure or flexible tenant should get advice on making a will to ensure the tenancy passes on according to their wishes.
-If they do not make a will there might be unintended consequences.
-For example, an estranged wife might take precedence over someone with a statutory succession right and the tenancy could permanently lose its secure status.
+The beneficiary must qualify for a statutory succession for the tenancy to keep its secure status.

 Who is a cohabitee?